 “Where’s the construct?”
 Badger asked me.

 “Mm, yes, that too.
 We know it came for you,” Sarika added.
-They were getting into the swing of this now, back and forth, hitting me with questions – but only because I’d given then the opening, ceded control of the tempo.
+They were getting into the swing of this now, back and forth, hitting me with questions – but only because I’d given them the opening, ceded control of the tempo.
 Marcus may have been a loon, lost to the Eye, but these two had at least some brains cells to share between them.
 “In fact, I’m pretty certain it got you.
 Got there before I did, and spirited you away.
 So how the fuck’d you get free from it?”

 “It should be coming for her right now,” Badger muttered.
 “Should be here already.”